 - The Accumulation or Account Value in a lump sum.

 - Spousal Continuation: A spousal benefit provision allows the spouse to continue the contract after the contract holder dies.
-A new annual income amount will be recalculated based on the remaining income values and the surviving spouse’s age at the time of death.
+A new annual income amount will be recalculated based on the remaining income values and the surviving spouse’s age at death.

 - Some annuities offer an Enhanced Death Benefit as well.
 This can be used as a life insurance alternative.

 If you select a joint-life payout, the death benefit will be: